Pedrozxcv/swagger-tutorial/README.md

 * endpoint routing and validation
 * documentation
-* easy to read and interpret YAML
+* synthax highlighting for YAML